Etsako East

 Etsako East is a local government council in Edo State, Nigeria with its headquarters at Agenebode.
 It has an area of 1,133 km^{2} and a population of 145,996 at the 2006 census.
 The postal code of the area is 312.

-Climate condition
+Economy

-Estako East in Edo State has basically two weather conditions.
-These climate conditions are the rainy season and the dry season.
+Farming is the primary livelihood of the people in Etsako East Local Government Area, where crops like maize, yam, cassava, and plantain are commonly cultivated.
+Trading also plays a major role in the local economy, with several markets operating in the area, including the Imegba Central Market.
+In addition, Etsako East LGA has abundant mineral resources such as limestone, potassium, and coal, and it is well known for producing cement in large amounts.